 What Are Wrapped Tokens?

-At a high level, wrapped tokens work by locking the original asset in custody—most commonly through a trusted third-party custodian (as with WBTC) or, less commonly, a smart contract—then issuing a new token on a separate blockchain that represents the same value..
-For example, when 1 BTC is wrapped, a corresponding 1 WBTC (Wrapped Bitcoin) is minted on the Ethereum network.
+At a high level, wrapped tokens work by locking the original asset in custody—most commonly through a third-party custodian (as with WBTC) or, in some cases, a smart contract, then issuing a new token on a separate blockchain that represents the same value.
+For example, when BTC is wrapped into WBTC, an equivalent amount of WBTC can be minted on Ethereum (subject to fees and the wrapping provider’s process).
 The wrapped version is meant to reflect the same value as the original BTC but is compatible with Ethereum-based applications and smart contracts.

 How Do Wrapped Tokens Work?